Questions About Sexism During Job Interviews & How To Answer Them

 - Anne Hathaway, a start of The Dark Knight Rises, a male reporter was trying to asked her a question about her fitness regime for a role – the same question that most women on the red carpet are asked.
 At one point, she fought him back, asking him the same question about fitness, implying that it's not only women's bodies that should be discussed.

-- The interviewer asked a pop star Ariana Grande about if she would go without the cell phone or wearing a makeup.
-She stroke back: “Is this men assuming that’s girls would have to choose between?”
+- The interviewer asked pop star Ariana Grande if she would prefer going out without the cell phone or wearing makeup.
+She stroke back: “Are men assuming that girls would have to choose between?”

 As you see, even the top celebrities that attend Hollywood Film Awards cannot completely avoid questions about private life and sexuality.
 Nicki Minaj, Hillary Clinton, Jennifer Garner, Blake Lively, Rihanna and many others had to respond to sexist comments instead of meaningful questions.